PlaviAjvar/Fast-Marching-Tree/README.md

 Main is controled using command line parameters.
 By default, FMT is run on a 2D example, and the result is shown in configuration space.
 The various possible flags are now listed.

-For running tests, list one of the following (E is default): A, B, C, D, DT or E or equivalently point2D-A, point2D-B, point3D, arm2D, trivial2D, antro.
+For running tests, list one of the following (E is default): A, B, C, D, DT, E or F or equivalently point2D-A, point2D-B, point3D, arm2D, trivial2D, antro, hard.
 A and B correspond to dotlike robots in 2D space.
 C corresponds to dotlike robot in 3D space.
 D and DT correspond to a two-segment planar arm.
 E corresponds to a simplified antropomorphic arm in 3D space.
+F is a difficult planar planning example.

 For setting algorithm of choice list one of the following: FMT, RRT, PRM or FMT*.
 The last two are nearly identical, except that FMT* has self-tuning radius.
 Radius is additionaly adjusted for weighed Euclidean metric.